vinaymancha/hactober/README.md

 # Hacktoberfest2k20

-How to Contribute to this repository
+Steps to Contribute to Hacktoberfest

     1.Star this repository using 'Star' button on the top.
     2.Click on Fork Repository using the 'Fork' button on the top.